Title: Golf Cart and Utility Vehicle Use Policy

 - you must complete the St. Olaf College required online training course.

-Once you have been cleared to drive your name will be added to the list of authorized campus drivers.
+Once you have been cleared to drive, your name will be added to the list of authorized campus drivers for up to a period of two years.

 Use of Golf Carts/Utility Vehicles